-NAV CANADA plays a unique and critical role managing the 18 million square kilometres of Canadian civil airspace and the North Atlantic oceanic airspace under Canada’s control.
+NAV CANADA manages Canada’s civil airspace and the North Atlantic oceanic airspace under Canada’s control.

 NAV CANADA welcomes feedback from our employees, customers and members of the public, about our Accessibility plan and accessibility in general at NAV CANADA.